flub78/multitenant/doc/development/code_generation.md

 ## The php artisan command

-By default the database analyzed to extract metadata is the tenanttest one, so the database created for a tenant named test.
+By default the database analyzed to extract metadata is tenanttest.
+Create the test tenant before any code generation.

 The whole mechanism is available through a few php artisan commands: